Henna: India

-In India, Hindu women have motifs and tattoos on hands and feet on occasions like weddings and engagements.
+In India, Hindu women have motifs and tattoos on their hands and feet on occasions like weddings and engagements.
 In Kerala, women and girls, especially brides, have their hands decorated with Mailanchi.
 In North Indian wedding ceremonies, there is one evening solely dedicated for adorning the bride and groom in Mehndi, also known as 'Mehndi ki raat.

 Iran

 In Iran, the most common use of henna is among the long wedding rituals practiced in Iran.
-The henna ritual, which is called ḥanā-bandān, is held for both the bride and the bridegroom during the wedding week The ceremony is held prior to the wedding and is a traditional farewell ritual for newlyweds before they officially start their life together in a new house.
+The henna ritual, which is called ḥanā-bandān, is held for both the bride and the bridegroom during the wedding week The ceremony is held before the wedding and is a traditional farewell ritual for newlyweds before they officially start their life together in a new house.
 The ceremonies take place in the presence of family members, friends, relatives, neighbors, and guests.

 In Iran, Māzār (مازار) is indicating a job title for a person whose work is associated with the milling or grinding henna leaves and sell it in a powder form.
-This type of business is an old job still alive in some parts of Iran, especially in the world recognized archeologically ancient "Yazd" province.
-The most famous one is a family owned business by "Mazar Atabaki" families resided in the land hundreds of years ago.
+This type of business is an old job still alive in some parts of Iran, especially in the world-recognized archeologically ancient "Yazd" province.
+The most famous one is a family-owned business by "Mazar Atabaki" families resided in the land hundreds of years ago.
 Māzāri (مازاری) is a place for milling henna mixed with other herbs.